Overview

 Firstly, it involves a comprehensive understanding of what quality means for your product.
 Is it durability, functionality, aesthetic appeal, or all of these?
 Once this is defined, you create a series of checks every unit must pass before it’s ready for the market.
 These checks can range from visual inspections to functional tests, depending on the nature of your product.

 Partnering with your manufacturer is crucial in this phase.
 They should understand your quality standards and be equipped to meet them consistently.
-Regular audits and inspections can be a part of this process, ensuring the established protocols are followed meticulously.
+Regular audits and inspections are critical, ensuring the established protocols are followed meticulously.

 Now, let’s talk about certifications – your product’s passport to the market.
 Certifications verify that your product meets specific standards set by industry or regulatory bodies.
 They are about compliance, ensuring your product is safe and ready for the consumer.